ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
-Partly sunny, with a high near 79.
-North northeast wind around 6 mph.
-Chance
+Partly sunny.
+High near 79, with temperatures falling to around 75 in the afternoon.
-         of precipitation is 20%.<br></div>
+         Northeast wind around 2 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of showers and thunderstorms before 8pm, then patchy fog.
 Mostly cloudy.
 Low around 61, with temperatures
          rising to around 64 overnight.
-Northeast wind 1 to 6 mph.
+East northeast wind 1 to 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">